michelin/API-360/README.md

 4. *Presentation of the concept*
     Pick one participant and ask him/her to explain the concept to the other attendees.
 Correct him/her if necessary.

-5. *Positioning on the fresco*
+5. *Positioning on the board*
-    The participant which just explained his/her concept put the card on the fresco and explain the links that he/she would draw with other concepts.
-The card shouldn't be linked with all other cards of the fresco.
+    The participant which just explained his/her concept put the card on the board and explain the links that he/she would draw with other concepts.
+The card shouldn't be linked with all other cards of the board.
 On average, a card is linked to 1 to 4 other cards.

 6. *Validating the links*
-    The facilitator accepts the links and draw them on the fresco or disagree with some and explain why.
+    The facilitator accepts the links and draw them on the board or disagree with some and explain why.
 In that case, the facilitator won't draw the links.
 The links are just lines on the whiteboard if done on-site; arrows on the digital workplace if done remotely.

 7. *Iterations*
-    Go back to the step 4. untill all the current wave's concepts are positionned on the fresco, and start the next wave.
+    Go back to the step 4. untill all the current wave's concepts are positionned on the board, and start the next wave.

 ### 3. Conclusion
 Once the workshop is over, it's time to collect some feedback!